Pamela K. Fulmer

 Pam has been a partner at some of the largest and most prestigious international law firms in the world including Jones Day, DLA Piper and Dentons.
 Her practice has been a mix of intellectual property and commercial cases, with a focus on practical and cost effective solutions to her clients' problems.
 Pam's clients are located all over the United States and her practice is national in scope, litigating cases across the United States.
 She co-founded Tactical Law Group LLP in 2016 after 24 years of big law firm practice.

 Pam has deep connections to other lawyers and law firms in the Bay Area.
-If Pam does not have the expertise to handle your matter, she can make a referral to the right attorney.
+If Pam does not have the expertise to handle your matter, she can make a referral to the another attorney.
 TLG also acts for its clients as an Outside General Counsel, managing other law firms to ensure efficiency, results and quality legal service.

 Pam has represented clients in courts and arbitral forums across the country.
 Her cases have included technologies involving e-commerce and the Internet, cellular communications, streaming media, ad serving, email messaging and security, telecommunications, computer hardware and software, medical devices, pharmaceuticals, water filtration technology, biotechnology, sports and consumer products.
 She is adept at developing cost-effective strategies to successfully resolve litigation on behalf of her clients.

 A trusted advisor to technology, consumer products and other companies, Pam works hard to understand her clients’ business in order to deliver right sized legal advice.

 Honors and Professional Awards

 In her spare time, Pam enjoys spending time with her family, reading, genealogy research, digital photography, day trips around the Bay Area, writing historical novels, and playing with her four Havanese dogs.